Communicating With Images

 Images – whether photographs, videos or illustrations — can help tell our stories in ways that words often cannot.
 Thinking visually and about sounds and the spoken word can provide new depths and dimensions to stories.
 These elements should be considered essential ways to move a story forward, as they are part of the story-telling process – not afterthoughts.

-These tips can help when you are creating videos.
+These video tips can help when you are creating videos.
 Other things to keep in mind include:

 - The College Office of Academic Technologies can assist in some ways with videos.